Child safety seat

-A child safety seat, sometimes called an infant safety seat, child restraint system, child seat, baby seat, car seat, or a booster seat, is a seat designed specifically to protect children from injury or death during vehicle collisions.
+A child safety seat, sometimes called an infant safety seat, infant car seat, child restraint system, child seat, baby seat, car seat, or a booster seat, is a seat designed specifically to protect children from injury or death during vehicle collisions.
 Most commonly these seats are purchased and installed by car owners, but car manufacturers may integrate them directly into their vehicle's design and generally are required to provide anchors and ensure seat belt compatibility.
-Many jurisdictions require children defined by age, weight, and/or height to use a government-approved child safety seat when riding in a vehicle.
+Many jurisdictions require children defined by age, weight, or height to use a government-approved child safety seat when riding in a vehicle.
 Child safety seats provide passive restraints and must be properly used to be effective.
 However, research indicates that many child safety restraints are often not installed or used properly.
 To tackle this negative trend, health officials and child safety experts produce child safety videos to teach proper car seat installation to parents and caregivers.

 In 1990, the ISO standard ISOFIX was launched in an attempt to provide a standard for fixing car seats into different makes of car.
 The standard now includes a top tether; the U.S. version of this system is called LATCH.
 Generally, the ISOFIX system can be used with Groups 0, 0+ and 1.

 In 2013, a new car seat regulation was introduced: "i-Size" is the name of a new European safety regulation that affects car seats for children under 15 months of age.
 It came into effect in July 2013 and provides extra protection in several ways, most notably by providing rearward facing travel for children up to 15 months instead of 9 to 12 months, which the previous EU regulation advised.